 The 14-acre Sesame Place is located in Langhorne, Pennsylvania, a 30-minute drive north of Philadelphia.
-Sesame Place is a fair-weather theme park, opening in early May and wrapping up in October after the annual Count's Halloween Spooktacular event.
+Sesame Place is a fair-weather theme park, opening in early May and wrapping up in late December with their Christmas festivities.
 Sesame Place also holds special celebrations on Memorial Day and the Fourth of July.

 The first thing to know is that Sesame Place has a water park area with a good number of wet rides and waterslide attractions, so bring your bathing suits.
 Many kids wear bathing suits all day.

 There are also over two dozen dry attractions, including Cookie's Monster Land, which opened in 2014.
-The newest land in the park features attractions and play areas that families can enjoy together, including Captain Cookie’s High "C’s" Adventure, Oscar’s Rotten Rusty Rockets, The Honker Dinger Derby, Flying Cookie Jars and the Monster Mix-Up.
+The park features attractions and play areas that families can enjoy together, including Captain Cookie’s High "C’s" Adventure, Oscar’s Rotten Rusty Rockets, The Honker Dinger Derby, Flying Cookie Jars and the Monster Mix-Up.

 Parades and Shows

 Families can enjoy live shows with audience interaction, and musical parades with favorite characters.